Raveesh Mayya

 New York, NY 10012

-Professor Mayya’s research on seed accelerators was chosen as one of the Best Papers at the AOM Annual Meeting in 2019.
-He has received the Best Doctoral Dissertation Award at Smith School, Best Doctoral Paper in Innovation and Entrepreneurship by the Ed Snider Center, the Frank T. Paine Award for Academic Excellence and the Allan N. Nash Outstanding Doctoral Student Award, the highest doctoral awards at Smith School of Business.
-He’s also been awarded the prestigious Distinguished Teaching Award by the Smith School.
-One of his recent working papers on food-delivery platforms has received the 2021 NET Institute grant.
+Professor Mayya’s research has been featured among the best papers at multiple conferences, including the AOM Annual Meeting, WISE, WHICB, CIST, International Conference of Smart Finance, and ICIS.
+He has received severalprestigious awards, such as the ISR Reviewer of the year award 2024, Management Science Distinguished Service Award 2023, the Best Doctoral Dissertation Award, the Frank T. Paine Award for Academic Excellence and the Allan N. Nash Outstanding Doctoral Student Award, the highest doctoral awards at the Smith School of Business.
+He has also been honored with the prestigious Distinguished Teaching Award by the Smith School.
+Some of his working papers have also received grants, including the NET Institute Summer research grants.
+He was also chosen as the inaugural Provost’s ECFI Ambassador for the Center for Faculty Advancement at NYU.

-Professor Mayya received his Bachelor of Engineering from Visveswaraya Technological University and his MBA from the Faculty of Management Studies, University of Delhi (FMS Delhi).
-He received his PhD in Information Systems from Smith School of Business, University of Maryland.
+Before his Ph.D., Professor Mayya had brief stints in the Mahindra Group and Cisco Systems, both in India.
+Professor Mayya earned his Bachelor of Engineering from Visveswaraya Technological University (PESIT Bengaluru) and his MBA from the University of Delhi (FMS Delhi).
+He holds a Ph.D. in Information Systems from Smith School of Business, University of Maryland.

 Ph.D., Information Systems